ZEISS/pylibczirw/CONTRIBUTING.md

 # Creating a PR
 We are always happy to receive code contributions from your side.

 For all contributions, please respect the following guidelines:
-- Follow the [angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) to support proper functioning of the [python semantic release commit parsing](https://python-semantic-release.readthedocs.io/en/latest/commit-parsing.html).
-- The above is supported by a PR status check to ensure PR title matching.
-On top, the final squash commit message is prepared to match this commit style.
-- Make sure to either sign the [Individual](./cla_individual.txt) or the [Corporate](./cla_corporate.txt) Contributor License Agreement (CLA) and send it to github.microscopy@zeiss.com.
-- Always associate a PR with either an [issue](#other-issues) or a [feature](#suggesting-a-feature).
 - Each PR should implement ONE feature or bugfix.
 If you want to add or fix more than one thing, submit more than one PR.
+- Whenever possible: Associate a PR with either an [issue](#other-issues) or a [feature](#suggesting-a-feature).
+- Format your PR title according to the [angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) as **```<type>(<optional scope>): <subject>```** to support proper functioning of the [python semantic release commit parsing](https://python-semantic-release.readthedocs.io/en/latest/commit-parsing.html).
+  The following prefixes (types) are allowed:
+  - **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation
+  - **docs**: Documentation only changes
+  - **feat**: A new feature [[triggers](https://github.com/ZEISS/pylibczirw/actions/workflows/build.yml) a **MINOR** update pushed to PyPI when merged to main]
+  - **fix**: A bug fix [[triggers](https://github.com/ZEISS/pylibczirw/actions/workflows/build.yml) a **PATCH** update pushed to PyPI when merged to main]
+  - **perf**: A code change that improves performance [[triggers](https://github.com/ZEISS/pylibczirw/actions/workflows/build.yml) a **PATCH** update pushed to PyPI when merged to main]
+  - **refactor**: A code change that neither fixes a bug nor adds a feature (incl. style changes that do not affect the meaning of the code like white-space, formatting, missing semi-colons, etc)
+  - **test**: Adding missing or correcting existing tests
+  - **deps**: Reserved for dependabot PR/updates
+  The final squash commit message (only squash merging allowed) is prepared to match this commit style (by taking the PR title and PR description) based on [New options for controlling the default commit message when merging a pull request - The GitHub Blog](https://github.blog/changelog/2022-08-23-new-options-for-controlling-the-default-commit-message-when-merging-a-pull-request/).
+  ** DO NOT CHANGE THE FINAL COMMIT MESSAGE AS PREPARED BEFORE COMPLETING THE PR!**
-- Do not commit changes to files that are irrelevant to your feature or bugfix.
+- Do not commit changes to files that are irrelevant to the type and subject defined before.
-- Be willing to accept criticism and work on improving your code.
-- Be aware that the PR review process is not immediate, and is generally proportional to the size of the PR.
+- Only once: Make sure to either sign the [Individual](./cla_individual.txt) or the [Corporate](./cla_corporate.txt) Contributor License Agreement (CLA) and send it to github.microscopy@zeiss.com.

 # Attribution
 This template was inspired by https://github.com/nayafia/contributing-template.